- How many students are enrolled at the school?

 - How do you help students to achieve their academic goals?

 - In our school, we organize for students to attend University's Open Days and briefing sessions.
 If you have an idea on what field you are interested in, then we can help you through counseling.

 - We also provide lessons for interviews and exams, so you do not have to worry about that.

 - What should I prepare for my future academic pursuit?

 - What's important is your attendance rate and Japanese ability.
-Those who want to apply to colleges should try an Examination for Japanese University Admission for International Students.
+Those who want to apply to colleges should take an Examination for Japanese University Admission for International Students.
 You need the equivalent of JLPT N1 to enter a college.
 Those who want to apply to a vocational school course; you need the equivalent of JLPT N2.
-Please choose your school in summer and then apply in the autumn.
+Please choose your school in summer and then apply in autumn.